tenox7/wrp/README.md

 ## Current Status

-* This is a new reimplementation in GoLang/[ChromeDP](https://github.com/chromedp/chromedp).
+* This is a new version using GoLang/[ChromeDP](https://github.com/chromedp/chromedp).
 Python/Webkit being now deprecated.
 * Beta versiom, but fully supported an maintained.
 * Works as browser-in-browser.
 A real http proxy mode is being investigated.
 Check [issue #35](https://github.com/tenox7/wrp/issues/35) for updates.
 * As of 4.1 supports clicking on non-link elements (eg. cookie warnings, dropdown menus, etc.) and sending keystrokes.
 Yes, you can login and use Gmail or play web based games from any old browser.